Jacksonville Light Infantry: American Civil War

 When the company was first organized in 1859, there were 41 men on the roster; 13 commissioned and noncommissioned officers and 28 privates.
 Following Florida's secession, the Jacksonville Light Infantry was the first company to be accepted into service by the state.
 The company was led by Dr. Holmes Steele, one of Jacksonville's first physicians as well as the city mayor in 1859 and an editor of one of the town's newspapers, the Jacksonville Standard.
 Among the unit's ranks, according to one historian, were many of the town's wealthiest and most successful businessmen as well as the sons of some of the most prominent families in Jacksonville.

 To start, the unit served as a garrison force at a battery at the mouth of the St. John's River.
 Once the 3rd Florida Infantry Regiment was formed, the Jacksonville Light Infantry was mustered in as Company A of the regiment on August 10, 1861.
+The company first saw combat against Union raiders at the Skirmish of the Brick Church on March 23, 1862.
+Captain Benjamin B. Sample led the company into their first engagement after their previous captain, Holmes Steele received a promotion to assistant surgeon of the regiment.
+This engagement was the first confederate victory in Florida and also where the first confederate officer was killed in Florida, Thomas C. Strange.

 The women of Jacksonville gifted the company a silk battle flag bearing the slogan "Let us Alone" in 1860 and a Confederate flag the following year.
 Their uniform consisted of a blue coat with "three rows of brass buttons in the front, and high caps with black pompons," as well as either white pants, in warm weather, or else blue cloth pants.